-Until recently in Ireland the provision of assisted human reproduction services was largely unregulated.
+Until recently in Ireland the provision of assisted human reproduction (AHR) services was largely unregulated.
 However, in April 2015 Parliament passed the Children and Family Relationships Act which deals with the limited topic of parentage in the case of donor assisted human reproduction.
+Under the Children and Family Relationships Act 2015, gamete and embryo donation are permitted on a non-anonymous basis.
+In addition, this legislation provides for the establishment of a national register of gamete/embryo donors, recipients and donor-conceived children (the National Donor-Conceived Person Register), which will allow donor-conceived children to access certain information regarding the gamete/embryo donor involved in procedures leading to their conception.

-Moreover, although assisted human reproduction services are not currently regulated by any specific health legislation, in February 2015, the Minister for Health received Government approval to draft a General Scheme of legislative provisions which would deal with a wide range of issues from the beginning to the end of the assisted human reproduction process.
+Moreover, although AHR services are not currently regulated by any specific health legislation, in February 2015, the Minister for Health received Government approval to draft a General Scheme of legislative provisions which would deal with a wide range of issues from the beginning to the end of the AHR process.
 Following the completion of the General Scheme, the Government approved its publication and the drafting of a Bill on assisted human reproduction based on this General Scheme.
+The drafting of this Bill is currently ongoing.

 Under the proposed legislation, a number of practices will be regulated, including gamete and embryo donation, surrogacy and the assignment of parentage in such cases, pre-implantation genetic screening/diagnosis, sex selection for medical purposes, and posthumous assisted reproduction as well as associated research.
 It is also proposed that the legislation will establish a regulator to promote patient safety and good clinical practice in the area of assisted human reproduction.
-The regulator will maintain a national register of gamete/embryo donors, recipients and donor-conceived children and maintain records of all assisted human reproduction activities and services.
+The regulator will maintain the National Donor-Conceived Person Register, establish the National Surrogacy Register and maintain records of all assisted human reproduction activities and services.

 In January 2018 the General Scheme was submitted to the relevant parliamentary committee for review as part of the pre-legislative scrutiny process.
-This committee intends to report thereon before the parliamentary summer recess and its recommendations will be considered during the ongoing process of drafting this Bill in conjunction with the Office of the Attorney General.
+This committee published the report of its review in July 2019, making recommendations which include proposals related to both broad policy objectives and more technical amendments.
+Its recommendations are being considered during the ongoing process of drafting the AHR Bill.

-Title of the law: Rules Concerning Medical Assisted Procreation

-Date of adoption and entry into force 19 February 2004 NO.40
+Title of the law: Rules Concerning Medical Assisted Procreation Date of adoption and entry into force 19 February 2004 NO.40 details of new laws)

-Published in: Gazzetta Ufficiale della Repubblica Italiana (the official publication containing details of new laws)
+Published in: Gazzetta Ufficiale della Repubblica Italiana (the official publication containing